 How do we know?

-He dropped cautioning hints that an Afghanistan reassessment was coming.
+In each, he dropped cautioning hints that an Afghanistan reassessment was coming.

-Also, the day after the McCrystall report was made public, the New York Times ran a page one story largely sourced to unnamed administration officials, revealing that a sweeping reassessment and a possible strategy shift had been underway since September 13th.
+Also, the day after the McChrystal report was made public, the New York Times ran a page one story largely sourced to unnamed administration officials, revealing that a sweeping reassessment and a possible strategy shift had been underway since September 13th.

 The article described the meeting in detail and underscored that Vice President Biden had taken on the role of dissenter in calling for a scaling back of U.S. troops in Afghanistan.

-That narrative, picked up by the media at large and now considered conventional wisdom, was reinforced by a newsweek cover story in early October, framing Biden as an inconvenient truth teller.
+That narrative, picked up by the media at large and now considered conventional wisdom, was reinforced by a Newsweek cover story in early October framing Biden as an inconvenient truth-teller.

 The story was sprinkled with quotes from unnamed White House sources describing in detail the internal debate taking place in White House strategy meetings.

-Meanwhile, with American troop deaths in Afghanistan reaching their highest levels in October, and Obama seeking as he underwent the reassessment to avoid projecting an image of a president being callous to the needs of the military.
+Meanwhile, with American troop deaths in Afghanistan reaching their highest levels in October and Obama seeking, as he underwent the reassessment, to avoid projecting an image of a president being callous to the needs of the military, The White House was careful to place him in public situations where he showed respect for the fallen.

-Many newspapers ran page one photos of the middle of the night visit to Dover Air Force Base.
+Many newspapers ran page one photos of the middle-of-the-night visit to Dover Air Force Base.

-I I guess Mr. Benedetto here is confirming what everybody with an ounce of common sense knew that that was a photo op.
+I guess Mr. Benedetto here is confirming what everybody with an ounce of common sense knew that that was a photo op.

 You see, folks, in the universe of lies, everything is not real.

-Everything is structured, everything is spin, because these are liberals.
+Everything is spin because these are liberals.

 Liberals have to cover up who they really are.